Beautiful clouds and sun

 This article was first published in 2015 in response to the years of drought in California.

-Where would our lives be without the blessing of the precious life-giving rain brought by the clouds?
+Where would our lives be without the precious life-giving rain brought by the clouds?

 Do you ever look up at the sky and wonder- where is the rain?